alamminsalo/orion/README.md

 ##Known issues

-* If network goes down while Orion is running, the images stop loading in the application until restart.
-Otherwise the application should work fine.
+* If network goes down while Orion is running, the images stop loading until application restart.
+Otherwise the application should work fine